Pymaster3119/AIExperiments/README.md

 # AI Experiments
-A collection of experiments with Generative AI.
+A collection of experiments with AI.
 It was fun.